Table of Contents

 Links and downloads

 Frequently Asked Questions

-The Master’s in Organizational Psychology online or at one of our campuses is offered as both a semester-long and 8-week term program and is open for enrollment during each of those respective enrollment periods.
-You can find a copy of our 2018-2019 Fall Semester academic calendar here, and our 8-week term academic calendar here.
+The program is offered as an eight-week term program and is open for enrollment during those enrollment periods.
+Applicants can apply for either a January or August start.
+You can find a copy of our eight-week term academic calendar here.

 What is the modality of this program?

-You can earn your MA in Organizational Psychology degree online or on-campus, offering you an educational experience that is both customizable and tailored to your schedule.
+You can earn your MA in Organizational Psychology degree 100% online or on-campus in San Diego, Los Angeles, and Fresno, offering you an educational experience that is both customizable and tailored to your schedule.

 Can I work full-time and complete the program?